abhishek7786/random_function/README.md

  if not there then navigate to /usr in your terminal by "cd /"

+ Now to user folder by typing
  "cd /usr/"

- now here find the boost type
+ Now here find the boost type
- " find -name hash"
+ "find -name hash"

- you will get path, if not, then boost libraries are not three install them.. if path is different than /usr/include/boost/functional/hash.cpp then perform following now copy the path which you got from find path will be like
+ you will get path, if not, then boost libraries are not three install them..

+ if path is different than "/usr/include/boost/functional/hash.cpp" then perform following

+ now copy the path which you got from find command

+ path will be like
       "/usr/include/boost/functional/hash.hpp"

-      copy that path and paste into the 3rd line of random.cpp now compile this program by typing "make" without quotes nd hit enter. everything is good then you wil see a file of name "random" on running the command "ls" Don't confuse this file with the original text random.cpp file.
+      copy that path and paste into the 3rd line of random.cpp

+      now compile this program by typing "make" without quotes nd hit enter.

+      Everything is good then you wil see a file of name "random" on running the command "ls"

+     Don't confuse this file with the original text random.cpp file.

-     This file is executable file now to execute this file. type ./random.
+     This file is executable file now to execute this file.

+     type ./random.

      Now you wil se two lines current time and its's hash value....